 Types of gouges

-They make straight cuts, have a thin tip of the blade and two bevels sometimes.
+They make straight cuts, and sometimes have a thin tip of the blade and two bevels.
 That makes it easier to sink into the wood.
 They are for surface polishing or raising layers of wood.

 The bowl gouges